iot-for-all/iotc-ava-gateway/README.md

    docker buildx build --platform linux/amd64,linux/arm64 --push -f ./docker/Dockerfile -t <YOUR_CONTAINER_REGISTRY>/<YOUR_IMAGE_NAME>:latest .
    ```
    Note: add the `--progress=plain` flag to the buildx command to see verbose output that can help diagnose build issues.

+## Developer Notes
+This repository is open to freely copy and uses as you see fit.
+It is intended to provide a reference for a developer to use as a base and which can lead to a specific solution.

+In order to debug